kyma-incubator/compass/docs/investigations/postgres/postgres.md

          ->  Seq Scan on documents d  (cost=0.00..163.00 rows=10000 width=4)
 ```

-3. Query for all details of all applications with page size = 100.
+3. The query for all details of all applications with page size = 100.
-To run query, use `select.go` and remove from query `where` clause and add `LIMIT 100`.
+To run a query, use `select.go` and remove from query `where` clause and add `LIMIT 100`.

 | Apps No.  | With indexes |
 |---------- |--------------|